makesjs/makesjs.github.io/before-and-after-tasks.md

   * `preselectedFeatures`, you can replace `preselectedFeatures` array.
   * `predefinedProperties`, you can replace `predefinedProperties` hash object.

-When you overwrite `unattended`, `preselectedFeatures`, or `predefinedProperties`, it alters the behaviour of question prompts.
+The return value of "before" task is an optional object with three optional properties.

+1. `silentQuestions`, if set to `true`, the questions defined in `questions.js` will be silenced.
+2. `preselectedFeatures`, overrides existing `preselectedFeatures`.
+3. `predefinedProperties`, overrides existing `predefinedProperties`.

 For example, aurelia/new skeleton use "before" task to ask user to:
-1. pick a preset (turn on silent mode, plus preset `preselectedFeatures`).
+1. pick a preset (silence questionnaire, plus override `preselectedFeatures`).
-2. or use custom mode (overwrite nothing, run through questions interactively).
+2. or use custom mode (does nothing, run through questions interactively).

 TODO: add example from future aurelia skeleton how to use "before" task